+- No Ethical Application Required

+- QA1 or QA3 forms

-- Surveys that only involve market research (e.g. assessing if there is a market for a new programme) - User testing of a software prototype which does not involve sensitive content or a vulnerable population (for example, user testing a programme aimed to teach music skills to adults) - Content analysis of literature, images or media files in the public domain produced or published by agencies, companies or organisations (such as news organisations, production companies, book publishers). - Interviews completed with subject matter experts that relates to their expertise (rather than personal experience) with a topic
+- Surveys that only involve market research (e.g. assessing if there is a market for a new programme)

+- User testing of a software prototype which does not involve sensitive content or a vulnerable population (for example, user testing a programme aimed to teach music skills to adults) - Content analysis of literature, images or media files in the public domain produced or published by agencies, companies or organisations (such as news organisations, production companies, book publishers). - Interviews completed with subject matter experts that relates to their expertise (rather than personal experience) with a topic